 The undersigned hereby appoints RUSSELL HUFFER, ROBERT G. BARBIERI and MARTHA L. RICHARDS as Proxies, each with the power to appoint his or her substitute, and hereby authorizes any one of them to represent and to vote, as designated below, all the shares of Common Stock of Apogee Enterprises, Inc. held of record by the undersigned on April 27, 1999, at the Annual Meeting of Shareholders to be held on June 22, 1999, or any adjournment thereof.

-1. ELECTION OF DIRECTORS: FOR all nominees WITHHOLD AUTHORITY listed below (except to vote for all nominees as marked to the listed below contrary below)
+1. ELECTION OF DIRECTORS: \ FOR all nominees listed below (except as marked to the contrary below)